codefenix-dev/uMRC/README.md

 ## What is uMRC?

-uMRC lets you run Multi-Relay Chat on your BBS without having to install Mystic BBS and Python.
+uMRC lets you run Multi-Relay Chat on your BBS without having to install and maintain a Mystic BBS instance and Python.
 As long as your BBS is capable of running 32-bit Windows doors, then you and your users can participate in MRC.

 <img width="637" height="472" alt="image" src="https://github.com/user-attachments/assets/4cd1acf1-4efc-48b7-87b0-f34185f9a240" />